aegeanthompson/lessons/README.md

 - `main.css` is the only file you will edit this morning
 - Open `index.html` in your browser

-*(Fun fact Firefox includes a Grid Inspector, you can open it there if you have it - or you can check-out my example)
+*(Fun fact: Firefox includes a Grid Inspector, you can open it there if you have it - or you can check-out my example)*

 #### Let's start by adding in our grid
 main.css